uwejacobs/owm-weather/readme.txt

 1. Basic current weather for multiple cities.

 == Changelog ==

+= 5.1.4 =
+* created complete Spanish and French translations with PoEdit Pro

 = 5.1.3 =
 * added translation hooks for OpenWeatherMap condition descriptions to allow localization for more countries